KiraSmith-Dev/ix-inspect/README.md

 # ixInspect

-ixInspect is a library designed for seamless object inspection in constrained enviornments, such as browsers or V8 isolates, offering similar functionality to Node.js's `util.inspect` but without relying on Node.js internals.
+ixInspect is a library designed for seamless object inspection in constrained environments, such as browsers or V8 isolates, offering similar functionality to Node.js's `util.inspect` but without relying on Node.js internals.

 ## Installation